M-Itrych/ASCII-Tube/README.md

-# ASCII Video Player
+# ASCII Tube

 This Python script allows you to search for music videos on YouTube and play them in ASCII art form.
-It utilizes various libraries such as `pytube`, `youtubesearchpython`, `moviepy`, `pygame`, and `opencv`.

 ## Requirements